The first feature of its kind to combine technologies in a simulated urban environment to protect people and buildings

 We are working alongside industry leading architects Farrells, Neil Bennet who has mastered the design of this project.
 We are also working with from Roger Cumming at Fenley Martel and security engineer Andrew Sieradzki, BuroHappold Engineering as the projects' technical lead ensuring the demonstrator will be fully integrated and reflects best practice.

-Integrated Control Room Providers
+Command & Control Room

-Alongside will be a Command & Control Room, supplied by Winsted & Mitsubishi, where the feeds from the feature which will come from CCTV, Biometrics and also feature a crisis management platform which will display on a live video wall.
+Supplied by Winsted & Mitsubishi, where the feeds from the feature which will come from CCTV, Biometrics and also feature a crisis management platform which will display on a live video wall.
 Winsted are providing an integrated leading control room designed specifically to meet the rigorous demands of a 24/7 environment alongside Mitsubishi’s display system making a highly efficient realistic control room set-up enabling visitors to be able to see how the technologies will work in a real-life situation.